espacesociety/espacesociety.github.io/_macropedia/balanar-three.md

 ## Thrust Into Power

 Balanar's mother, the Empress Serema chafed under the [Grand Reforms](/macropedia/grand-reforms), and sought a way to free the Imperium from what she saw as the choking restrictions the [Imperial Congress](/macropedia/imperial-congress) imposed on her family.
-Her first son, Ivan, would giver her an answer.
+Her first son, Ivan, would give her an answer.

 Ivan was very handsome, and his political acumen reminds many historians of his namesake, the great [Ivan Dabrian](/macropedia/ivan-dabrian).
 He began at an early age to lobby for a return to the great Golden Age of that other Ivan.
 His mother made sure to have plenty of "spiritual" confirmation of this outcome through donations to many [Kuberian](/macropedia/kuberian-movement) organizations.